 Day 7: Return to Adelaide via the Clare Valley

 Today we will make our way back to Adelaide via the picturesque Clare Valley where we’ll pick up some lunch (own expense) before heading out to one of the local wineries.
-Here you can taste some wine or discover some of the vineyard by foot.
+Here you can taste some wine (optional own expense) or discover some of the vineyard by foot.

 We expect to arrive back in Adelaide at around 4.30pm.